Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Extensions and Challenges

 While extending back to \cite{RockafellarRoyset.10}, {\em buffered probabilities} have not been studied in the context of surrogate models.
 The recent sensitivity results in \cite{RoysetByun.21} may provide a useful stepping stone toward surrogates for buffered probabilities of exceedance.
 While a chance constraint naturally extends from a single random variable not exceeding a threshold to a random vector taking values in a multi-dimensional set, a buffered probability constraint is presently limited to a single random variable.
 With the introduction of {\em measures of reliability}, we hope to spur the development of many alternatives to failure probabilities and buffered probabilities as a parallel to the numerous measures of risk.\\

-{\bf Acknowledgement.} The author is thankful for valuable input and encouragement from reviewers and colleagues.
-This work is supported in part by ONR (Mathematical and Resource Optimization) under MIPRN0001422WX01445, ONR (Science of Autonomy) under N0001421WX00142, and AFOSR (Mathematical Optimization) under 21RT0484.
+{\bf Acknowledgement.} The author is thankful for valuable input and encouragement from Amir Ahmadi-Javid, Harbir Antil, Christian Fr\"{o}hlich, Drew Kouri, Boris Kramer, and Ruodu Wang and for the insights provided by two reviewers.
+This work is supported in part by ONR (Mathematical and Resource Optimization), ONR (Science of Autonomy), and AFOSR (Mathematical Optimization).